The Perkins Intern Program

 The primary mission of Perkins School of Theology, to prepare women and men for faithful leadership in Christian ministry, precisely defines the mission of the Perkins Intern Program.
 In the Perkins Internship, students integrate the knowledge and theological reflection disciplines learned in the classroom with the practical demands of providing faithful leadership within a congregation or church agency.

-The internship, required for the Master of Divinity and Master of Church Ministries degrees, is nine months long, taking place over consecutive fall and spring terms of one academic year.
-M.Div. students usually do internship during the third or fourth year of their degree programs, C.M.M. students in the second or third year, depending upon their individual graduation plans.
+The internship, required for the Master of Divinity and Master of Arts in Ministry degrees, is nine months long, taking place over consecutive fall and spring terms of one academic year.
+M.Div. students usually do internship during the third or fourth year of their degree programs, M.A.M. students in the second or third year, depending upon their individual graduation plans.